 An assay design

 describes to LabKey Server how to interpret uploaded instrument data.
-For a NAb assay, that includes specifying what specimens, controls, and viruses are in each well of the experimental plate.
+For a NAb assay, that includes specifying what samples, controls, and viruses are in each well of the experimental plate.
 The sample data included with the tutorial matches a default template and design, but you can customize either or both to suit your own experiment.
 To begin the Tutorial: NAb Assay

 , you will first create a workspace, then create a plate template and assay design.